 This is not a criticism of Chatbase.
 It is a real product with real features.
 But "500 message credits" is a specific, meaningful constraint that does not appear prominently on the pricing page.
 You find it in the feature table, third row down.

-Tidio's Starter plan is $24.17/month.
+Tidio's Solo plan is $24.17/month.
 But the 50 Lyro AI conversations included are a one-time lifetime allocation, not a monthly reset.
 To get monthly Lyro conversations, you need the Growth plan at $49.17/month for 200/month.

 Tidio positions this reasonably — the product is primarily a live-chat platform, and Lyro is an add-on.
 But if you land on Tidio because you want AI chatbot support and you pick Starter, you will exhaust your 50 Lyro conversations within the first two weeks of a modestly busy site.